 In Durango, snow-capped mountains are visible in the distance and the aspen leaves are turning varying shades of red and yellow.
-These elements not only signify a change in season but also serve to remind us that the move to our winter course area in Utah is drawing near.
+These elements not only signify a change in season but also serve to remind us that the move to the Open Sky winter base camp and course area in Utah is drawing near.

 Our southeastern Utah location boasts a dry and temperate climate; a welcomed alternative to the more harsh and snowy landscapes of Colorado winters.
-Our Operations team has been hard at work in our Utah course area constructing a variety of new structures, designed to enhance base camp.
+Our Operations team has been hard at work in our Utah course area constructing a variety of new structures, designed to enhance the Open Sky base camp.

 One significant change to base camp is the creation of gravel pathways to/from and within each group’s camp.
 Why does this matter?
 Historically, one of the biggest challenges in winter is the clay and mud build-up inherent to the land.
 “Putting gravel down on trails and in the camps will vastly improve the student experience,” said Greg Ooley, Operations Director.
 “When students return to base camp each week, they’ll spend less time cleaning and drying themselves and their gear.
 This allows for more time to engage in therapeutic assignments, letter writing, therapy, and skill-building.”